CodeByTarun/FPLApp/README.md

 ## Getting Started

-To use this application you must install it via Xcode for iPhones or download the apk file provided for the android build.
+To use this application you must install it via Xcode for iPhones or download the apk file provided for Android.

 Android APK: https://drive.google.com/file/d/1vZzS7Cwq4WA11SWRGeZhBkBHBEnRW1v8/view?usp=sharing